-Yesterday, May 4, 2022, is Yom HaZikaron, Israel’s memorial day.
+Israel’s memorial day, Yom HaZikaron, is celebrated on Tuesday, April 25, 2023.
 It is a national holiday that commemorates “fallen soldiers” – those that have given their lives for the county.
-And then within 48 hours, we celebrate Yom Ha’Atzma’ut, Israel Independence Day, which is today.
-During my year living in Israel for the first year of rabbinic school, we Continue Reading
+And then within forty-eight hours, we celebrate Yom Ha’Atzma’ut, Israel Independence Day, which is today.
+A week ago, we honored those lost in the Holocaust on Yom Continue Reading

 Folding The Laundry

-My beautiful precious mom, Marlene Marks Kornick, died a month ago.
-I have been writing poems to her – Dear Mom - I hereby dedicate every laundry folding to you, and every drawer newly organized - I promise I will slow down - because I have finally figured out that that is how you became the most beautiful folder.
-When you would visit us - You would Continue Reading
+My beautiful precious mom, Marlene Marks Kornick, died in 2020.
+Her death was made more painful because she declined during the global pandemic, when it was impossible to fly across the country to visit.
+I have been writing poems to her – Dear Mom - I hereby dedicate every laundry folding to you, and every drawer newly organized - I promise I will Continue Reading

 Remembering What is Important